tylerking841/react-portfolio/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm deploy`

+Use this to deploy/publish current version of website to git pages

+### `npm run deploy`

+Use this to run and deploy current version of website to git pages

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**